Archive for the 'Lancashire' Category

 People in Cumbria will have good reason to remember last November and not for the best of reasons.
 The deluges were partially to blame for my outdoors activity being limited to a day trip to Chester with urban strolls there and around Stockport.
 My giving old photos the treatment that they needed was the cause of spending a lot of spare time sat in front of a computer too so I set up a plan to snap myself out from what was beginning to feel like a rut.

 The result of that plotted escape was a weekend trip to Fort William at the start of December and the it started with a frosty morning too.
 The evening before saw me getting drenched while picking up tickets for the Caledonian Sleeper that was to carry me north overnight.
-While cloud was advancing from the southwest, I enjoyed the morning sunshine with a stroll around Fort William before heading out to Morar for a spot of reconnaissance after taking in the sights from the train while on way over there.
+While cloud was advancing from the south-west, I enjoyed the morning sunshine with a stroll around Fort William before heading out to Morar for a spot of reconnaissance after taking in the sights from the train while on way over there.
 The next day was relentlessly cloudy while I set to undertake my first visit to Ardgour.
 It looked as if Glen Coe was catching the sun but some ideas have been planted in my mind for future excursions.
 As if to draw me back again, the sun seemed to making a better battle with the clouds and I on my way home on the day after.
 The weekend reminded me of the plans that might have come to fruition in August but I wonder if the way that things have come about is better.
 A Sunday afternoon visit to Derbyshire followed a week later but an onset of wet conditions may have put paid to any notions that my Scottish break had been a week too early.
 Even so, I enjoyed a walk from Edale to Hope that took in Mam Tor and the Great Ridge.
 What amazed me was how fast I got from the top of Lose Hill to Hope's train station and with some time to spare before a Manchester train came along too.
 It still was a nice complement to the few hours spent testing a puncture repair on a cycle that took in some of Cheshire's hill country as well.
 They were the last outings of 2009 that I made before snow came and visited us.
 For making something of the white stuff, I embarked on a local stroll that took in the Macclesfield Canal, Tegg's Nose, the Gritstone Trail and Rainow.
 The lying snow was pristine and clear skies allowed the sun to do its magic so I reached home again satisfied with what was gained by my labours.
 A trip across the Irish Sea completed the year and, though another social one, there were hikes around by Springfield Castle and Kilmeedy in West Limerick.

 And so to 2010…